SimTimms/flight-search-api/README.md

 ### **Caching**

-Redis is used to cache expensive operations and improve performance.
+Redis is used to cache read operations and improve performance.